pierceTee/MinUIPlus/development_guide.md

 ```

 ### Makefile & Makefile.toolchain
 As with any C project, these files lay out the instructions for building the project.
-The `makefile.toolchain` file is used to clone/build/run the current toolchains container, define environment variables that distinguish the paths of the host machine and toolchain containers workspace.
+The `makefile.toolchain` file is used to clone/build/run the current toolchains container and define environment variables that distinguish the paths of the host machine and toolchain container's workspace.

 ### Build
-This is where your compiled binaries will end up after you’ve built the project.
+This is where your compiled binaries will end up after you've built the project.

 ### Github
 Files necessary to generate/host the readme screenshots.

 ### Toolchains
 The dependent Docker build toolchains for specific devices.
 They set up a similar Linux environment to that of the host device (install the same libraries) and drop you into a host shell to run your test applications from.
-For example, `tg3040-toolchain` directs you to Trimui’s own [toolchain_sdk_smartpro](https://github.com/trimui/toolchain_sdk_smartpro/releases).
-Some other devices have required the community to make their own “SDK”/toolchains such as the [RG35XX toolchain](https://github.com/shauninman/union-rg35xxplus-toolchain).
+For example, `tg3040-toolchain` directs you to Trimui's own [toolchain_sdk_smartpro](https://github.com/trimui/toolchain_sdk_smartpro/releases).
+Some other devices have required the community to make their own "SDK"/toolchains such as the [RG35XX toolchain](https://github.com/shauninman/union-rg35xxplus-toolchain).

 ### Workspace
 This is where the magic happens, all UI/device specific code is located in this directory.

-## Build overview
+## Build Overview
 The general release of MinUI contains:

 ```